Nelbert442/dero-golang-pool/README.md

 * (FUTURE) Support of pool and solo mining
 * (FUTURE) User-friendly design for webpage
 * (FUTURE) PROP/PPLNS and other pool schemes support
+* (FUTURE) Support for custom fixed and variable difficulties

 #### Requirements
 * Coin daemon (find the coin's repo and build latest version from source)